What to Know:

 On May 14, Kelp DAO announced in the latest post on X that the platform is resuming withdrawals for its liquid staking token called rsETH.
-This comes amid the ongoing efforts of restoring normal operations after facing a bizarre exploitation in April that created turmoil on the protocol and other DeFi protocols like Aave.
+This comes amid the ongoing efforts of restoring normal operations after facing a bizarre exploitation in April that created turmoil across the protocol and other DeFi protocols like Aave.

 According to the latest announcement, the platform is also restoring the bridging service, and users will be able to claim their tokens.

-“Exchange rates will be updated around 4:30pm CET on May 15th, along with eigen claims.
+“Exchange rates will be updated around 4:30 pm CET on May 15th, along with eigen claims.
 This should reflect all staking rewards accrued to rsETH holders during the pause,” stated in the post.

 Users Can Now Withdraw Their rsETH Tokens

-After stealing rsETH tokens from Kelp DAO, hackers have used these tokens on lending platforms such as Aave to borrow Ethereum and other tokens.
-This action has created bad debt and sparked liquidity problems in the decentralized finance sector.
+After stealing rsETH tokens from Kelp DAO, hackers used these tokens on lending platforms such as Aave to borrow Ethereum and other tokens.
+This action created bad debt and sparked liquidity problems in the decentralized finance sector.

-In order to avoid further damage during this attack, Kelp DAO has quickly paused its smart contracts on the Ethereum main blockchain network and other L2 chains to protect its users.
-While most of the rsETH tokens were fully backed, the platform has imposed a temporary pause on withdrawals and some other operations.
+In order to avoid further damage during this attack, Kelp DAO quickly paused its smart contracts on the Ethereum main blockchain network and other L2 chains to protect its users.
+While most of the rsETH tokens were fully backed, the platform imposed a temporary pause on withdrawals and some other operations.

 Kelp DAO Implements New Security Updates